Lady Bird Johnson Wildflower Center: History

+Texas bluebonnet grows along trails around the Wildflower Center.

 Former first lady Lady Bird Johnson and actress Helen Hayes founded the National Wildflower Research Center in 1982 to protect and preserve North America's native plants and natural landscapes.

 The original center was located on a 60-acre site in East Austin.
-Public demand to view native gardens and learn more about native plants soon overwhelmed the original site, and led the Board of Directors to build a larger campus to accommodate public interest.
+Public demand to view native gardens and learn more about native plants soon overwhelmed the original site, and led the board of directors to build a larger campus to accommodate public interest.

 The current campus opened in 1995 on a 42-acre site in Southwest Austin on La Crosse Avenue.
 Five acres of native plant gardens and landscapes, designed by J. Robert Anderson, FASLA (principal), Eleanor McKinney (EMLA) and Darrel Morrison (FASLA), were installed throughout a complex of award-winning buildings designed by Overland Partners to reflect the land and regional architecture of the Texas Hill Country.

 The center was officially renamed the Lady Bird Johnson Wildflower Center in 1997.
+The Texas Legislature designated the center as the state botanical garden and arboretum, effective September 1, 2017.

 By 2002, in response to rapidly encroaching land development, the center acquired an additional 237 acres of adjacent land through purchase and donation.
 This expansion of the campus made possible the development of larger scale research on the ecology of the Central Texas region and how best to restore healthy landscapes in the region.
 It also established education and public outreach as core functions of the center.

 The inscription on the Presidential Medal of Freedom award presented to Lady Bird Johnson in 1977 by President Gerald Ford concludes with the words "Her leadership transformed the American landscape and preserved its natural beauty as a national treasure."
 The Wildflower Center joined The University of Texas at Austin in 2006.

 With its focus on native plants, research and education, the Wildflower Center has gained national recognition as a leader in plant conservation and environmental sustainability.
 In partnership with the U.S. Botanic Garden and American Society of Landscape Architects, the center led the Sustainable Sites Initiative, a program that established performance benchmarks for sustainable land design and is now offered through GBCI.
 The current mission of the center is "inspiring the conservation of native plants."